 An unprecedented challenge

-The coronavirus (Covid-19) pandemic has increased the demand for hand disinfectants, driven by recommendations from bodies such as the WHO.
-Hand washing is a vital measure for reducing the risk of contracting the virus.
-The WHO specifically recommends that all individuals “Regularly and thoroughly clean your hands with an alcohol-based handrub or wash them with soap and water.”
+The COVID-19 pandemic has increased the demand for hand disinfectants, driven by recommendations from bodies such as the WHO.
+Handwashing is a vital measure for reducing the risk of contracting the virus.
+The WHO specifically recommends that all individuals “regularly and thoroughly clean (their) hands with an alcohol-based handrub or wash them with soap and water.”

 Sales of hand disinfectant have risen dramatically across the world.
-For example, in the UK there was a year-on-year increase in sales of 255% in February 2020.
+For example, in the UK, disinfectant sales have risen 255% year-to-year in February 2020.

 Chemical companies are struggling to keep up with the unprecedented demand because of shortages of active substances.
 Finding new sources of actives may not be straightforward because of regulatory controls.
-Similarly, regulatory frameworks and the time taken to evaluate authorizations hinders new disinfectant products entering the market.
+New products are often slow to enter the market due to regulatory frameworks and time-consuming authorization procedures.
 Regulators across Europe appreciate these challenges and are responding by relaxing regulations and providing guidance.

 The production of hand disinfectant is one of the many critical activities that chemical companies are undertaking to address the challenge of Covid-19.
-This blog summarizes some of the key regulatory considerations in the EU and changes that manufacturers of hand disinfectants should be aware of.
+This blog summarizes some of the EU’s key regulatory considerations and changes that manufacturers of hand disinfectants should be aware of.